-Terence L. O'Day joined Mannatech in June 2006 to serve as our Executive Vice President of Global Operations.
+Terence L. O'Day joined Mannatech in June 2006 and serves as our Chief Operating Officer and Executive Vice President of Global Operations.
 Prior to joining Mannatech, Mr. O'Day served as Executive Vice President Operations, from January 2001 to June 2005 for Refrigerated Foods Group, at ConAgra Foods, Inc., a publicly-traded company that operates as a packaged food company serving retail, deli, and foodservice establishments in North America (NYSE symbol CAG).
 From 1999 to 2001, Mr. O'Day served as Senior Vice President Operations for International Home Foods, Inc. until its acquisition by Conagra Foods, Inc. From 1997 to 1999, served as Senior Vice President North American Operations for Revlon Incorporated, a publicly-traded international company that manufacturers and sells cosmetic and personal care products (NYSE symbol REV).
 From 1991 to 1997, Mr. O'Day served as Plant Manager and Area Vice President of Manufacturing for Nabisco, a subsidiary of Kraft Foods.
 Mr. O'Day received a B.S. degree in General Studies (Engineering Management concentration) from the United States Air Force Academy, in Colorado, an M.B.A. degree in Marketing from Western Michigan University, in Kalamazoo, Michigan and is a graduate of Columbia University's Transition to General Management executive program.
 Mr. O'Day is a retired command pilot and a 23-year veteran of the United States Air Force/Michigan National Guard where he was awarded two Air Force commendations and four outstanding unit citations for outstanding performance.

-Terry L. Persinger joined Mannatech in November 1999 to serve as our Executive Vice President, Chief Operating Officer, and a Class III Director.
+Terry L. Persinger joined Mannatech in November 1999 and serves as our President, Chief Executive Officer, and a Class III Director.
 Mr. Persinger's current term as Director expires in 2008.
-Mr. Persinger has served as our President since May 2000.
-From 1968 until his retirement in August 1999, he was employed by Goodyear Tire and Rubber Company (NYSE symbol GT), a publicly-traded company and international manufacturer of tires and rubber products.
+Mr. Persinger has served as our President since May 2000 and was appointed as our Chief Executive Officer in August 2007.
+From 1968 until August 1999, he was employed by Goodyear Tire and Rubber Company (NYSE symbol GT), a publicly-traded company and international manufacturer of tires and rubber products.
 From January 1995 to August 1999, Mr. Persinger served as Goodyear's Vice President and General Manager of Engineered Products.
-He received a B.S. in Chemical Engineering from the University of Cincinnati, in Cincinnati, Ohio, is a graduate of the PMD management program at Harvard University, and completed management training at Northwestern Kellogg School of Business, in Evanston, Illinois.
+He received a B.S. in Chemical Engineering from the University of Cincinnati, in Cincinnati, Ohio, is a graduate of the PMD management program at Harvard University, and completed management training at Northwestern

+Kellogg School of Business, in Evanston, Illinois.
 Mr. Persinger is the brother-in-law of Mr. Donald W. Herndon, our Vice President of Field Services.
-Mr. Herndon is the brother-in-law of Mr. Samuel L. Caster, our Chairman of the Board and Chief Executive Officer.
+Mr. Herndon is the brother-in-law of Mr. Samuel L. Caster, our Chairman of the Board.